vollyimnetz/crop-thumbnails/readme.txt

 == Changelog ==
 = 1.3.0 =
 * remove support for Code below 5.4: ( the construct dirname(__FILE) become __DIR__, arrays will also be initialized using [] )
+* remove legacy language translation (in pot/po/mo files) - if you want to have the plugin in your language you can use https://translate.wordpress.org/projects/wp-plugins/crop-thumbnails/
 * change app deployment to vue-cli
 * add the actions "crop_thumbnails_before_crop" and "crop_thumbnails_after_crop" to hook directly before and after the cropping
 * add the filter "crop_thumbnails_do_crop" to make an exchange of the cropping function possible